matrix-org/dendrite/README.md

 We use a script called Are We Synapse Yet which checks Sytest compliance rates.
 Sytest is a black-box homeserver test rig with around 900 tests.
 The script works out how many of these tests are passing on Dendrite and it updates with CI.
+As of January 2023, we have 100% server-server parity with Synapse, and the client-server parity is at 93% , though check
-As of August 2022 we're at around 90% CS API coverage and 95% Federation coverage, though check CI for the latest numbers.
+CI for the latest numbers.
 In practice, this means you can communicate locally and via federation with Synapse servers such as matrix.org reasonably well, although there are still some missing features (like SSO and Third-party ID APIs).